 add_user_meta()WP 3.0.0

-Adds meta data to a user.
+Adds metadata to the specified user.

 No Hooks.